codemod-com/codemod/packages/codemods/fastify/4/await-register-calls/README.md

-This codemod helps to improve error reporting in route definitions, route registration is now synchronous.
-As a result, if you specify an onRoute hook in a plugin you should now either:
+This codemod helps to improve error reporting in route definitions, route registration is now synchronous, so if you specify an onRoute hook in a plugin, you should now use await.register()

-🚦 **Impact Level**: Minimal

 ## What Changed